 SCROLL DOWN FOR MORE BIOS

 Sahak Karapetyan graduated with a Masters in Music Performance from Komitas State Conservatory.
 He has served as Concertmaster of several symphonic and chamber orchestras.
 Sahak is a founder and Music Director of the St. Gregory chamber orchestra as well as the Bravo String Quartet.
 He is a member of the Santa Barbara, Redlands, and San Bernardino symphony orchestras, and has taught violin, viola, cello and piano privately for over thirty years.
 Among his students are distinguished musicians who have won grand prizes in music competitions and many who have subsequently devoted their lives to professional playing.
-Sahak joins ALF for his fifth year as a strings instructor.
+Sahak joins ALF for his sixth year as a strings instructor.

 Ripsi Yepremyan earned her Master’s degree in music performance and has been teaching violin and piano privately for numerous years.
 She is also a performing violinist with local professional orchestras.
 Ripsi’s devotion to her work is genuine and her approach to musical study promotes confidence and enthusiasm.
 Students are empowered to deal with the challenges of mastering an instrument and inspired to persevere through the difficult stages of practice that ultimately bring success.
-Ripsi is beginning her fifth year as a strings instructor for ALF.
+Ripsi is beginning her sixth year as a strings instructor for ALF.

 Shahid Yasser Osuna is an LA-based flutist, arranger, and teacher.
 He received a certificate in Music Performance at the Coil School of Music in Riverside, CA in 2017, where he was the two-time winner of the President’s Honor Recital and played principal in the Symphony Orchestra and Wind Ensemble from 2015-2017.
 In 2019, Shahid graduated from California State University, Northridge with a degree in Wind Performance.
 During his time at CSUN, he won the 2019 Upper Division Concerto Competition.
 Shahid has toured across the world and has played flute with several ensembles including Bellflower Symphony Orchestra, Song of Angels Flute Orchestra, Whittier Regional Symphony, and LA Symphonic Winds.
 In addition, he often gigs on his doubles, oboe, saxophone, and clarinet.
 Currently, Shahid teaches with New West Symphony Education through the Laby Harmony Project as the Flute Teaching Artist, and coaches with CSUN Youth Symphony Orchestra.
 In 2021, Shahid will complete his Master of Fine Arts degree in Instrumental Arts at the California Institute of the Arts.
-Shahid joins ALF for a second year as a woodwind instructor.
+Shahid joins ALF for a third year as a woodwind instructor.